 Report on the Audit of the Standalone Financial Statements

-In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with Indian Accounting Standardsspecified under section 133 of the Act read with the Companies (Indian AccountingStandards) Rules 2015 as amended and other accounting principles generally accepted in India of thestate of affairs of the Company as at 31st March 2021 its profit(including other comprehensive income) changes in equity and its cash flows for the yearended on that date.
+In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with Indian Accounting Standardsspecified under section 133 of the Act read with the Companies (Indian AccountingStandards) Rules 2015 as amended and other accounting principles generally accepted inIndia of the state of affairs of the Company as at 31st March 2021 its profit(including other comprehensive income) changes in equity and its cash flows for the yearended on that date.

 Basis for Opinion

-("ICAI")together with the ethical requirements that are relevant to our audit of the standalonefinancial statements under the provisions of the Act and the Rules made thereunder and wehave fulfilled our other ethical responsibilities in accordance with these requirementsand the ICAI's Code of Ethics.
-We believe that the audit evidence we have obtained issufficient and appropriate to provide a basis for our opinion on the.standalone financial statements
+We conducted our audit of the standalone financial statements inaccordance with the Standards on Auditing (SAs) specified under section 143(10) of theAct.
+Our responsibilities under those Standards are further described in theAuditor's Responsibilities for the Audit of the Standalone Financial Statementssection of our report.
+We are independent of the Company in accordance with the Code ofEthics issued by the Institute of Chartered Accountants of India ("ICAI")together with the ethical requirements that are relevant to our audit of the standalonefinancial statements under the provisions of the Act and the Rules made thereunder and wehave fulfilled our other ethical responsibilities in accordance with these requirementsand the ICAI's Code of Ethics.
+We believe that the audit evidence we have obtained issufficient and appropriate to provide a basis for our opinion on the standalone financialstatements.

 Key Audit Matters